 This exclusive seminar was designed for Sales and Marketing Professionals and the morning kicked off with the digital perspective of GDPR:

-- Digital Marketing, the victim of its own success.
+- Digital Marketing is the victim of its own success.

 - Email Marketing – 54% of all emails sent daily are spam!